[Updated and cleaned up 2018.10.09]

 The answer is yes.
-Consider a scenario where there is a set of entrepreneurs, and entrepreneurs can expend capital to create a “signal” associated with their coin.
+Consider a scenario where there is a set of “entrepreneurs” (ie. coin creators), and entrepreneurs can expend capital to create a “signal” associated with their coin.
 Expending $M of capital creates a signal of strength M * R(), where R() is a random distribution with mean 1.
 The equilibrium is simple: a cryptocurrency with signal strength M is valued at an initial market cap of M * k, where k decreases as the total market cap of all cryptocurrencies as a portion of global wealth increases (additionally, we need k > 1 where there are no cryptocurrencies, and k < 1 where cryptocurrencies make up 100% of all global wealth).

 The total market cap of all cryptocurrencies at any point in time is at the point where k is slightly above 1, so being an entrepreneur is in expectation slightly profitable.
 If world GDP increases, say, 3% per year, then one could imagine that existing cryptocurrencies on average increase 2% per year and every year some new cryptocurrencies appear with total initial value on average equal to 1% of the value of the existing cryptocurrencies.
 This is a totally long-term-stable situation; the market share of cryptocurrencies as assets remains long-run constant.

-Now we can ask, what is the signalling that entrepreneurs are expending capital on?
+Now we can ask, what is the signaling that entrepreneurs are expending capital on?
 Theoretically, it could be anything.
 Even if each cryptocurrency developer signals by building sand pyramids in Egypt, and people want to purchase the cryptocurrency with the most impressive-looking pyramids, the model still works.
-However, in practice human beings want at least the pretense of not doing something completely ridiculous, and there are informational obstacles to people learning about cryptocurrencies, so the signalling activity comes in two primary forms: (i) technical development, and (ii) marketing, with marketing taking up an increasing share (including social media marketing, public billboards, as well as expenses such as paying up to $1-15 million dollar listing fees to major exchanges).
+However, in practice human beings want at least the pretense of not doing something completely ridiculous, and there are informational obstacles to people learning about cryptocurrencies, so the signaling activity comes in two primary forms: (i) technical development, and (ii) marketing, with marketing taking up an increasing share (including social media marketing, public billboards, as well as expenses such as paying up to $1-15 million dollar listing fees to major exchanges).
 In order to enter the club of cryptocurrencies that benefit from the “store of value” position, an entrepreneur need only do enough tech development and do enough marketing to build up a community to be seen as worthy.

-This shows how even a free-entry market of issuance of intrinsically useless digital assets does not necessarily need to lead to all of the assets dropping to zero in the long run, if a separating equilibrium based on signalling expenditure emerges (and I would claim there’s a good chance that this is in part what’s happening now).
+This shows how even a free-entry market of issuance of intrinsically useless digital assets does not necessarily need to lead to all of the assets dropping to zero in the long run, if a separating equilibrium based on signaling expenditure emerges (and I would claim there’s a good chance that this is in part what’s happening now).
 Issuing new currencies is nearly free, but issuing new currencies that people care about requires an increasing amount of “marketing as proof of work”.

 The alternative story for cryptocurrency valuation, and one that feels less spooky to friends of classical economics, is the one I describe here: cryptocurrencies are like corporations, where their valuations represent the expected future discounted sum of coins burned from transaction fees.
-Currently, very few blockchains satisfy this property; although Bitcoin’s fees have at one point reached $20 million per day, corresponding to a quite reasonable-looking “P/E ratio” of ~30, and Ethereum has reached about a fifth of that (though fees on both chains have dropped now, to $600k/day for BTC and $550k/day for ETH), fees can only be viewed as revenue; the fees are paid directly to miners, which to the blockchain are security expenditure; there is no profit left over.
+Currently, very few blockchains satisfy this property; although Bitcoin’s fees have at one point reached $20 million per day, corresponding to a quite reasonable-looking “P/E ratio” of ~30, and Ethereum has reached about a fifth of that (though fees on both chains have dropped now, to ~$200k/day for BTC and ETH), fees can only be viewed as revenue; the fees are paid directly to miners, which to the blockchain are security expenditure; there is no profit left over.

 In pure proof of stake, even if no coins are burned, a weaker version of the model still exists: a coin is a tool that you can use, with some further effort, to get a share of transaction fees; it is like a virtual mining pick.
 As long as the effort is less than the reward, the tool takes its share of the difference as its value.